 - Muscle pain.

-These early symptoms give way to later opioid withdrawal symptoms that include 1,2,5:
+These early symptoms give way to later opiate withdrawal symptoms that include:1,2,5

 - Increased heart rate and blood pressure.